4d/docs/website/translated_docs/pt/WebServer/webServerObject.md

 Other than memory, there is no limit to the number of components and thus, of web servers, that can be attached to a single 4D application project.

-Each 4D web server, including the main application's web server, is exposed as a specific **object** of the `4D.WebServer` class.
+Each 4D web server, including the main application's web server, is exposed as a specific **object** of the `4D.
+WebServer` class.
 Once instantiated, a web server object can be handled from the current application or from any component using a [large number of properties and functions](API/WebServerClass.md).

 > The legacy [WEB commands](https://doc.4d.com/4Dv18/4D/18/Web-Server.201-4504301.en.html) of the 4D language are supported but cannot select the web server to which they apply (see below).